PUCD2035-E-F15/class_notes/content/week_10/index.md

 - Address an audience is unfamiliar with this class and this assignment.
 - **Don't tell your story in this section.**

-## Three Sentence Story (60 or less words)
+### Three Sentence Story (60 or less words)
 - Write your story in three clear sentences.
 - Follow the three act structure discussed in class.

+Note: If you are doing the game or tool, describe the gameplay, objective, and challenges in three sentences.

-## Full Story (about 100 words)
+### Full Story (100+ words)
 - Write your story out in three labeled acts.
 - Follow the three act structure discussed in class.
 - This will be the text of your story as you would like it to appear in your project.
 - Consider breaking your text into pages within the acts.

-## Description/User Scenario (100 to 200 words)
+### Description/User Scenario (100 to 200 words)
 - Describe what the user will experience when they interact with your project.
 - In interactive experiences, each user may have a different experience.
 Focus on a **single path** through your project.
 - Start with the user opening your project, end when the experience ends.

-## Interaction Storyboards (one per page)
+### Interaction Storyboards (3+ storyboards)

-## Technical Challenges
+- Create an interaction storyboard for each "page" in your narrative.
+- Design interactions for each page that support the meaning or tone of your story.
+- Use captions to explain the user's actions and the project response.
+- You can use the template from the storyboarding assignment.
+- You can draw your storyboards by hand or digitally, be neat and clean.
+- Do not worry about the specific composition or style of your application in the storyboards, focus on user interaction.

+### Reference Projects (3 project summaries, 100+ words each)
+Find three projects that have inspiring aspects.
+Write mini-reviews explaining each project and relating them to your project.
+At least one of your reference projects should be interactive.
+At least one should be non-interactive.

+For each project include the following:
+- Project Title
+- Project Authors
-- Identify any
+- Brief description
+- Your view of the projects primary strength
+- Possibly include discussion of project weaknesses if relevant
+- Relating the project to your proposed project.
+Show how the reference project could positively influence your work.
+- Collect 2 to 3 images for each project.
+- If possible include a web link to the project.

-## Style Reference (20-30 images)
+### Style Reference (20-30 images)
-Collected, organized images that show the spirit/feeling you will be trying to capture. google image search
+Collect images that exemplify stylistic elements you will be trying to capture in your project.
+Look for reference for media, tone, style, mood, lighting, scale, and texture.

 [Google Image Search](https://www.google.com/imghp)
 [Artstation](https://www.artstation.com)
 [Behance](https://www.behance.net/)

-## Reference Projects (3x100 words)
-Find three projects that have inspiring aspects.
-Written mini-reviews of the projects including: titles, authors, brief description, strengths and weaknesses, relating them to your proposed project.
-Also collect images, links to the projects.
-1 interactive
-1 non interactive

-## Budget

-## Calendar

-# Proposal Part 2

-Revise all text based on feedback.

-Revise storyboards.

-Add comps of each screen.
+### Staffing Plan, Budget, and Production Calendar
+Almost every proposal we send out includes a staffing plan, a budget, and speculative production calendar.
+You don't need to make one: you are the whole staff, you've got no budget, and the calendar is outlined above.